By J. L. Starkey

 On 1 July 1930, a local paper reported that the Hansens had returned from Rochester.
-Nothing was said of Charles’s health, but Gertrude knew the real story.
-Surely she wondered if they would get their miracle this time .
+Nothing was said of Charles’s health, but Gertrude knew the real story .
+Did she wonder if they would get their miracle this time?

 This time, the answer was no.

 Just six days after the article announced his return from Rochester, Charles Hansen died of lung cancer at the age of fifty.
 He was buried on 9 July 1930 .
 For his widow, the mourning began.
 Or did it?

-Mourning would have to wait for Gertrude.
+Mourning would have to wait.
 In a terrifying turn of events, little miss Shirley became ill shortly after her father’s funeral.
 A news article on 15 August 1930 provided an update: Shirley was a patient in Chicago’s Municipal Contagious Disease Hospital.

 Sadly, that article ran one week too late .

 On 8 August 1930, Shirley Hansen died of complications from diphtheria.
 Death came quickly for the little girl with the light blond hair and the beautiful smile.
-She would have no obituary, and she would be buried on August 9, 1930, just 30 days after her father’s funeral .
+She would have no obituary, and she would be buried on August 9, 1930, exactly one month after her father’s funeral .

-In just 43,200 minutes, Gertrude Hansen’s life as she knew it had ended.
+In just 43,200 minutes, Gertrude’s life as she knew it ended forever.

 A Tragic Death…A Lasting Impact

-The months leading up to the first birthday of Gertrude’s youngest child, Gladys, were surely a blur for the family.
+The months leading up to the first birthday of Gertrude’s youngest child were surely a blur for the family.
 Faced with the prospect of returning to the work world after two decades of raising children, Gertrude shaved a few years off of her age to make herself more employable in a tough job market.
-One of her daughters would quit school just shy of graduation so that she could take care of her younger siblings while her mother was at work.
+One of her daughters quit school just shy of graduation so that she could take care of her siblings while her mother was at work.
 The Great Depression had begun in earnest; families did what they needed to do to survive.
-So it was with my family.